 “The landscape has been the source of my work…The work places itself somewhere between a modernistic reliance on the essential qualities (of the materials and methods of painting), and an awareness of traditional forms of the landscape.
 I use this as a departure point, for entering into a process of layering and rubbing back, setting up a dialogue between myself, the medium and the landscape.
 The work becomes a result of reacting to what is happening on the surface at the time, and building on chance effects that present themselves, contributing to a sense of space, distance and movement.”
 (1)

-Simon Edwards was born in Christchurch, New Zealand, in 1975.
+Simon Edwards was born in Christchurch, New Zealand.
 He gained a Bachelor of Fine Arts, University of Canterbury School of Fine Arts, in 1997.
-Edwards has been nominated for numerous honours, placing as a finalist in the 1997 Cranleigh Barton Drawing Awards.
-In 2005 he was the recipient of the “People’s Choice Award” in the prestigious Anthony Harper Art Prize.
-Edwards lives and works in Christchurch and is represented in numerous New Zealand collections, including the Christchurch Art Gallery.
+Edwards has gained a number of awards including the “People’s Choice Award” in the Anthony Harper Award in Contemporary Art in 2005 and first prize in Landscape in the Parklane Art Awards in 2006, as well as placing as a finalist in the Cranleigh Barton Drawing Awards and the Parkin Drawing Drawing Prize.
+Edwards regularly exhibits around New Zealand and is represented in numerous collections in New Zealand and abroad, including the Christchurch Art Gallery, Te Puna o Waiwhetu